Ogarantia/phoenix_core/README.md

 There is a bunch of environment variables controlling the runtime Engine behavior.

 **UPSTRIDE_VERBOSE** enables the Engine debugging messages with `UPSTRIDE_SAYS(..)` macro (when set to `1`).
-This is only effective if `UPSTRIDE_ALLOW_VERBOSE` compilation flag is set up.
+This is only effective if `UPSTRIDE_DEBUG` compilation flag is set up.
 For a production release this flag is intended to be disabled in order to avoid debugging messages appearing in a readable form in the Engine binaries.
 It is therefore safe to print sensitive information.

 **UPSTRIDE_MEMORY_OPTIMIZED** enables selecting a memory-efficient implementation to a speed-optimized alternative when possible (when set to `1`).
 Namely,
 * It enables the default quaternion convolution implementation performing 16 small convolutions with quaternions components instead the factorized implementation doing 8 small convolutions but requiring more intermediate memory.